 Also, patterns should match at the seams — if it doesn’t then people will be able to tell its cheap (and if it wasn’t cheap then you’ve been ripped off).

 Sustainable fashion hack: Spare buttons

 Does it come with spare buttons etc?
 That’s a good sign it’s been made to last and you can easily repair it if needed.
 It takes two minutes to sew on a button, this definitely is not a reason to get rid of an item of clothing.

 As well as replacing zips and buttons, try sewing up holes or rips before you discard an item as you might be able to save it (or at least pass it on for longer life).
 You can easily find out how best to do this on YouTube, or an older relative will probably know.

 The more we wash our clothes, the faster they break down.
 Avoid over washing by spot washing small marks and airing your clothes by a window to freshen up smells – you really don’t need to wash something every time it is worn (this is a waste of water and electricity too!).
 When you do wash, try using the delicate or wool wash as its better for clothes.

 Check the fabric care instructions, you might be washing things wrong.
 Merino wool, for example, should only be washed every three to four months — this will help you avoid shrinking or fading your clothes.

 Avoid the tumble dryer and air dry instead — your clothes will last longer, and tumble dryers use a lot of electricity.

 Find your local cobblers to get shoes re-soled and re healed when they need it.
 This won’t cost you a lot but will allow you to wear your shoes for longer and if you have invested in a good pair (which you should!), then they will last a great deal longer.
-(Just don’t forget you took them there, RIP Cowboy boots of 2016).
+(Just don’t forget about them for months like I did — RIP Cowboy boots of 2016).